SzalayT/Python-GoogleSheetsAPI/README.md

 Financial Data Visualization , Investment Portfolio Tracker

 This project is about to make an interactive google sheets where i can load financial data and my investment portfolio data and visualize it.
+This is the current state of the Google Sheet: https://docs.google.com/spreadsheets/d/1KCCA1KbXo38Av-ykWCWWE7SX8oST2ilE6HsmXZfG-Iw/edit?usp=sharing
 ## This is my roadmap / project plan

 Set Up Google Sheets API: